-I’ll be honest.
 I hate weeds.
 You have no idea how much time I’ve spent over the years trying to rid my yard of those pesky things.
-But to no avail- all the hand picking, all the chemicals, all the cussing.
-Nothing has been a long-term solution.
-They always come back and they seem to come back with great vengeance.
+But to no avail- all the hand picking, all the chemicals, all the frustrations.
+Nothing has been a long-term solution and they always come back with great vengeance.

 You know, weeds are not only a problem for our yards.
 They can also be a problem at work.
 In fact I think one of the greatest challenges facing leaders of all types is this: how do we get out of the weeds?

 What exactly do we consider "weeds?"
 Well, weeds are on the ground right?
 Being stuck in the weeds is when we fail to think on a higher level, we get too involved in the day-to-day of teams we should trust, and we succumb to working as fast and as hard as we can to get one or two items checked off our list.
 When we run into a little fire and put it out, and then run to another little "fire" and put it out, and continue this trend- then you know you're in the weeds.